 Christian Ting is an Asian-American writer currently based in Los Angeles.
 After several years as a cast member of UC Berkeley's Theatre Rice and working as a story editor for hardboiled APA magazine, Christian took his passion to the Center for Asian American Media, where he helped market CAAMFest 2014.
-Since then, he's hopped between working at Twitter and Facebook, keeping his passion for Asian-American representation at the forefront.
+Since then, he's hopped between roles at Twitter and Facebook, keeping his passion for Asian American representation at the forefront.
+In August 2018, he started working at Creative Artists Agency.
 He also enjoys the occasional quality meme.

 This transcript is taken from a May 2018 interview with Kulap in Hollywood, CA. Kulap returned from the San Francisco premiere of her documentary Origin Story.
 The film, which also served as her directorial debut, followed her journey back to Laos to learn the truth about her biological father.
 Over matcha tea and lamenting parking tickets we discussed her personal journey in bringing this idea to life.

 The world premiere of As We Babble On took place this month at LA’s renowned East West Players.
 In association with the Los Angeles LGBT Center, the exciting new play penned by EWP’s See Change Playwriting Competition Winner Nathan Ramos explores intersectionality, sexuality and personal agency in the digital age with striking clarity, mixing astute observations about gender, race, and social class with a thoroughly modern twist.